-Your Company has achieved plastic neutrality by collecting and responsibly processing over 1.16 lakh tonnes plastic in 2021.
-We have a framework called 'Less Plastic, Better Plastic, No Plastic' with which we evaluate our plastic footprint.
-For instance, we have reduced virgin plastic usage by replacing them with Post-Consumer Recycled (PCR) plastic for Vim Dishwash, Surf excel Matic, Surf excel Easy Wash, Rin Matic and Comfort etc.
+Growing inequality in society has direct impact on consumption and India has one of the highest gap.
+We have Your Company has achieved plastic neutrality by collecting taken an ambitious target to ensure everyone in our value and responsibly processing over 1.16 lakh tonnes plastic chain who directly provide goods/services to us shall earn in 2021.
+We have a framework called 'Less Plastic, Better a living wage by 2030.
+Through Prabhat, our community Plastic, No Plastic' with which we evaluate our plastic development initiative around HUL's sites, we have trained footprint.
+For instance, we have reduced virgin plastic women and youth in employable and future-fit skills such as usage by replacing them with Post-Consumer Recycled IT, electrical, plumbing, solar technician, tailoring, beauty (PCR) plastic for Vim Dishwash, Surf excel Matic, Surf excel and more.
+In our journey to build a fairer and more inclusive Easy Wash, Rin Matic and Comfort etc. future, we have been training people with disabilities, transgenders, sex workers, widows and other vulnerable We are working with leading organisations such as UNDP communities, through Project Prabhat's 18 livelihood centres.

-We are working with leading organisations such as UNDP and Xynteo to change consumer behaviour of plastic segregation at source to build a better ecosystem for post consumer recycle uses and it's circularity.
+and Xynteo to change consumer behaviour of plastic segregation at source to build a better ecosystem for post consumer recycle uses and it's circularity.
 So far, the project has reached out to more than 75,000 households.